nusima-59487/rsmcpinger2/readme.md

 ## rsmcpinger2

-basically a discord bot that pings to a minecraft server and checks whether the server is up, and checks changes in online player list
+basically a discord bot that pings to a minecraft server and checks whether the server is up, and checks changes in online player list using minecraft's remote console

 it also tracks online time for each player

+no minecraft server-side mods/plugins needed! vanilla compatible!

 #### Used libs
 - Discord bot: `poise`